Skip to main content

 9 mentions Positive Neutral Negative

-The music in the game receives mixed reviews, with some praising it as epic and beautiful, while others find it basic and lacking in variety.
-Overall, it effectively enhances the gameplay experience, creating a sense of urgency, though some players wish for a larger selection of tracks.
+The music in the game receives mixed reviews, with some praising it as epic and beautiful, while others find it basic and conventional.
+Many agree that the soundtrack effectively enhances the gameplay experience, creating a sense of urgency, though some note a lack of variety in tracks.
+Overall, the music is considered a solid aspect of the game, contributing positively to the atmosphere.

 • “The OST is really beautiful.”